karmaniverous/stan/.stan/system/stan.project.md

 - Attempts explain why git refused the patch at each rung.
 - jsdiff explains any remaining per‑file failures after the fallback.

+## Feedback handling (augments system prompt)

+- This repository adopts the unified patch‑failure feedback defined in the system prompt (diagnostics envelope with attempt summaries and jsdiff reasons).
+See `<stanPath>/system/stan.system.md` → “Patch failure prompts”.
+- Assistant follow‑up in this repo:
+  - Analyze the diagnostics and present results briefly.
+  - Offer options explicitly:
+    1. New patch[es] (recommended): I’ll emit [a corrected patch | corrected patches] for [path/to/file.ts | the affected files].
+    2. Full listings: I’ll provide [a full, post‑patch listing | full, post‑patch listings] for [path/to/file.ts | the affected files].
+  - When suggested improvements target STAN itself (patch generation in the system prompt or patch‑handling code), gate with: Say “apply” to make [prompt | code] changes now or “defer” to save them to the development plan.

+- Notes:
+  - Clipboard‑first; stdout fallback when clipboard unavailable.

 ## System prompt source layout & assembly (authoring in this repo)

 - Runtime invariant: downstream tools and assistants consume a single file `.stan/system/stan.system.md`.
 Do not change this invariant.- Source split: author the system prompt as ordered parts under `.stan/system/parts/` (e.g., `00-intro.md`, `20-intake.md`, `30-response-format.md`, `40-patch-policy.md`, …).
 Filenames should start with a numeric prefix to define order.